 2. It tells us where we came from.

-No book relays our origins better than the Bible.
-It reminds we were created by God, and then takes us through the history of our spiritual ancestors.
-It also conveys the truth of how we fell from grace to gain lust, making it easier for us to sin, and how Jesus died for us to provide that grace, helping us to live our best lives and overcome that lust.
+No book conveys our origins better than the Bible.
+It reminds us that we were created by God, and then takes us through the history of our spiritual ancestors.
+It also conveys the truth of how we fell from grace to gain selfishness, making it easier for us to sin, and how Jesus died for us to provide us grace, helping us to live our best lives and overcome that selfishness.

 3. It tells us where we are going.

 Through Jesus’ Death and Resurrection, we can go to heaven.
 We were made for something greater than what we are born with, or realistically, born without.
-We know from the Bible God created us, and we lost sanctifying grace from Adam and Eve’s disobedience (Gen 3), and we are now born without that grace that God originally intended for us.
-However, through Jesus we can gain that life of grace back.
+We know from the Bible God created us, and we lost sanctifying grace from Adam and Eve’s disobedience (Gen 3), and we are now born without the life that God originally intended for us.
+However, through Jesus we can gain that life of grace which eturns us to a deep relationship with the Lord

 We cannot go to heaven without grace.
-We are able to better see this through scripture (John 3:16) and learn more about to get there, both in life and death.
+We are able to better see this through scripture (John 3:16) and learn more about how to get there by living lives that already reflect our heavenly existence on earth.
 After all, as C.S.
-Lewis beautifully illustrates in The Great Divorce, heaven is just a continuation of our lives on earth.
+Lewis beautifully illustrates in his book, The Great Divorce, heaven is just a continuation of our lives on earth. (more on this to come in the future)

 4. It tells us how to respond to difficulties.